 ECSS-E-ST-50-12C specification - LVDS signaling, SIN, DIN cross connected with SOUT, DOUT.
 1-200 MHz typical.
 10 MHz used for initial link connection.
 Used mainly with spacecraft and related hardware.

-PCIe-SpaceWire 1/2 length PCIe implementation with 4 ports at bezel
+PCIe-SpaceWire 1/2 length PCIe implementation with 4 channels at bezel.
+32 MBytes of storage per Rx and Tx Port.

-PCI-SpaceWire 1/2 length PCI design with 4 ports at bezel
+PCI-SpaceWire 1/2 length PCI design with 4 channels at bezel

-PMC-SpaceWire Standard PMC with 3 ports at bezel, or 4 at Pn4
+PMC-SpaceWire Standard PMC with 3 channels at bezel, or 4 at Pn4

-Each design features 64K bytes per port per direction storage, independent DMA, time code, PLL - user frequencies, Industrial temperature.
+Each design features independent DMA, time code, PLL - user frequencies, Industrial temperature.
 Windows, Linux, VxWorks

 SpaceWire Cables, Break Out, Monitor, RMAP functions also available.